-Profit from the unique nanoparticulate agent for CT angiography:
+Profit from the unique nanoparticulate agent for high-resolution CT angiography:

-- ExiTron nano 12000 is Viscover's leading agent for CT angiography and visualization of fine structures
+- ExiTron nano 12000 is Viscover's leading agent for high-resolution CT angiography

-- Study vascular structures down to the microvessel level
+- Effectively visualize vascular structures down to the microvessel level

-- Gain from the liver imaging capability analogous to ExiTron nano 6000
+- Benefit from the liver imaging capability analogous to ExiTron nano 6000

 Schematic diagram of an ExiTron nano 12000 nanoparticle